 In your second year, you will complete around 260 hours of indicative scheduled learning and teaching activities and 940 hours of independent learning on projects, productions, placements or self-directed study.
 Assessment will be through: Coursework, presentations, assessed tutorials and portfolios.

 In your third year, you will complete around 60 hours of indicative scheduled learning and teaching activities and 1140 hours of independent learning on projects, productions, placements or self-directed study.
 Assessment will be through: Coursework, presentations, assessed tutorials and portfolios.

 Your future career

 We aim to put you in front of and amongst the profession.
 This includes the opportunity to network and undertake a placement as well as introducing your work to the industry at our graduate exhibition in London.

-This course will equip you with the skills to progress into work in music, theatre, live events, film, TV, radio, games and Virtual Reality (VR) and Augmented Reality (AR).
+This course will equip you with the skills to progress into work in music, theatre, live events, film, TV, radio and games.
 Studying an Arts related subject gives you a wide range of skills that can be put to use in many careers.
 We see graduates going on to work as some of the following: